 Whilst I the researcher am an outsider, full access has encouraged participation in the programme as though an insider.
-The insider/outsider tension is apparent in ethnographic studies generally (Powdermaker's "stranger and friend", Atkinson et al. 2001:32): the early customs of social anthropology that the 'educated western outsider' was a 'better' commentator has not stood the test of time but is now seen as cultural and academic imperialism.
+The insider/outsider tension is apparent in ethnographic studies generally (Powdermaker's "stranger and friend", Atkinson et al. 2001:32).
+The early customs of social anthropology that the 'educated western outsider' was a 'better' commentator has not stood the test of time but is now seen as cultural imperialism.
 In order to understand in depth the people and circumstances being studied, the researcher needs to cast aside prejudices, assumptions and presuppositions that may be neither recognized or articulated, to see the issue as though through the eyes of the target group.
-Studies of theists by non-theists are at least as difficult as studies of racists by anti-racists, or of cannibals by non-cannibals.
 To achieve rich data, the researcher has to be deeply embedded; tenable conclusions will only come when insider perspectives and outsider detachment are in some sort of balance and harmony.
-This concern for understanding daily experiences, in partnership with those doing the experiencing, places this study at the ethnomethodological end of ethnography (Atkinson et al., 2001:118-135) where trying to understand matters from the insiders' points of view is considered crucial.
-In achieving this it draws on phenomenological method, particularly of Schutz (1967).